liurongLori/pykit/httpmultipart/README.md

 `httpmultipart.InvalidArgumentTypeError`

 A subclass of `MultipartError`
-Raise if value's type is not a str or a list
+Raise if the type of value is not a str or a list or the type of value[0] is not a string, string reader, file reader or file object

 #   Constants